Social Impact Database

 • Researchers

-The aim was to connect the user with a case study (or set of case studies) that is relevant to a particular topic or question and may be constrained by geography, academic discipline, or type of impact.
-Ultimately, the case study documents will need to be read by the user to ascertain the precise information required.
+The aim was to connect each user with the case study (or set of case studies) most relevant to their question - whether filtered by geography, academic discipline, or type of impact.
+From there, users read the full case study documents to find the detail they need.

 02 The Project

-The main objective was to build an impact case study database to showcase the 342 public case studies collected during the Hong Kong Research Assessment Exercise (RAE) 2020.
+The main task was to build a database to showcase the 342 public case studies gathered during the Hong Kong RAE 2020.

-• Search using powerful query and logical operators (e.g. AND, OR), compound phrases, and with wildcard characters.
+• Powerful search using logical operators (e.g. AND, OR), compound phrases, and wildcards

-• Faceted browsing of the case study database according to different facets, such as the submitting institution, unit of assessment, and type of impact
+• Faceted browsing by different attributes, such as submitting institution, unit of assessment, and type of impact

-• A consistent view of case study documents (including text and images) and links to external datasets where appropriate (e.g. link cited references to their corresponding records in the Web of Science)
+• A consistent view of each case study (text and images), with links to external datasets where relevant (for example, linking cited references to their records in the Web of Science)

-• Detailed, relevant documentation such that UGC can launch, host and maintain the website.
+• Clear documentation so UGC could launch, host, and maintain the website themselves

 {